 Generally, a property owner or a tenant is not responsible for the injuries of a trespasser, but this does not mean the property owner owes no duty to a trespasser.
 The following are situations where a trespasser can be liable for damages suffered by someone not rightfully on your property:

 When a landowner or tenant discovers or anticipates trespassers, they must warn or make safe concealed, unsafe, artificial conditions involving risk of death or serious bodily harm.
 You don’t need to see the people who trespass to know of their presence.
 A path worn in the earth or trash left behind in a building is enough to make trespassers discovered.

 In most states, a landowner or tenant can’t perform acts that they know will harm a trespasser.
 For example, you can’t leave traps to catch or deter trespassers, even if they are harming your property.

 You have a right to the use and enjoyment of your property, but it only takes one trespasser to turn your life upside down.
 Trespass to land issues are often very complicated and very annoying.
-If you’re dealing with a trespass to land issue, receive a free claim review to ensure your property rights are being protected.
+If you're dealing with a trespass to land issue, consult with a local personal injury attorney today to ensure your property rights are being protected.

 Contact a qualified personal injury attorney to make sure your rights are protected.